j-AIWG/java-ai-resource/educational-resource/docs/10-genai/20-all-about-models/40-model-providers/index.md

 # programming-language: "Java"  # or others
 ---

-:::note 📝 This article is a draft
+:::note ⚠️ This article is a stub
-This article is still being written and may be incomplete.
+This article contains minimal content and needs to be expanded.
 :::

 > ⚠️ **AI generated for demo purposes, needs updating**